SkillsUnion/tamkeen-cloud/security/user-permission-access.md

 #### **IAM Groups**

-IAM groups are collections of IAM users.
-By assigning policies to groups, you can easily manage permissions for multiple users at once.
+IAM groups allow the grouping of multiple IAM users, simplifying the management of permissions.
+Assigning policies to groups enables centralized control over users with similar roles.

-Example: The coffee shop owner creates a “Cashiers” IAM group and adds users to the group, simplifying the process of managing permissions as employees transition between roles.
+Example: A coffee shop owner can create a "Cashiers" IAM group and add users to the group, making it easier to manage permissions as employees transition between roles.

 ![alt text](image-3.png)